How to get an abono transporte in Madrid.

 Also, it’s very important to know what supplements and an inter-zone abono are.

-- Supplements: If you want to go further than the zone you purchased, you are able to buy a supplement which will add another zone to your card.
-The rates vary depending on zone.
+- Supplements: As a result of wanting to go further than the zone you purchased you are able to buy a supplement which will add another zone to your card.
+Above all, it’s important to know the rates vary depending on zone.

-- Interzonales: This is a good option if you are going to live near your school and will not travel much to the center OR if you are only going to be moving about Zone A
+- Interzonales: Maybe this is a good option if you are going to live near your school and will not travel much to the center OR if you are only going to be moving about Zone A

 Name: Abono Joven